@required @sensitive @type=string(startsWith=sk-)

 Sets the data type of the item - which affects validation, coercion, and generated types.
 Note that some data types take additional arguments.
 See data types reference for more details.

-If not specified, a data type will be inferred if a static value is set, or default to string otherwise.
+If not specified, a data type will be inferred when possible, or default to string otherwise.

 SOME_URL=